 A visit to the clubs museum is worth some of your time in its own right.
 Honours boards show famous amateur and professional names from throughout the games long history.

 The club is also well versed in awards.
 Golf World named RND as one of the top 100 courses in the World that true golfers must play.
 The course has also hosted numerous events, most recently the prestigious West of England Championship.

 Some tough decisions have been made compiling this list.
 Placing RND into this top 10 certainly was not one of them!

-The little brother of the East course at this fine venue finds its way onto our list at a very respectable number 6.
+The younger brother of the East course at this fine venue finds its way onto our list at a very respectable number 6.

 Opened for play in its current incarnation in 1973, despite being an idea first conceived pre WW2.
 Saunton West provides a fine challenge and is certainly not just an occompanying track to the East.

 Stretching out to a par 71 and 6,600 yards, this course demands solid tee shot placement and the greens, full commitment and respect.
 4 of its 5 par 3’s stretch out to over 190 yards and with the usual links breeze can play any number of distances.